 Colorectal cancer is the fourth most frequently diagnosed cancer and the second leading cause of cancer death in the United States.
 In 2016, an estimated 39,220 new cases of rectal cancer will occur in the United States (23,110 cases in men; 16,110 cases in women).
-During the same year, it is estimated that 49,190 people will die from rectal and colon cancer combined.1 Despite these statistics, the incidence per 100,000 population of colon and rectal cancers decreased from 60.5 in 1976 to 46.4 in 2005.2 In fact, the incidence of colorectal cancer decreased at a rate of 4% per year or greater between 2008 and 2011.3 The incidence rate for colorectal cancer reported by the CDC for 2011 is 40.0 per 100,000 persons.
-In addition, mortality from colorectal cancer decreased by almost 35% from 1990 to 2007,5 and in 2011 was down by 47% from peak mortality rates.3 These improvements in incidence of and mortality from colorectal cancer are thought to be a result of cancer prevention and earlier diagnoses through screening and of better treatment modalities.
+During the same year, it is estimated that 49,190 people will die from rectal and colon cancer combined.1 Despite these statistics, the incidence per 100,000 population of colon and rectal cancers decreased from 60.5 in 1976 to 46.4 in 2005.2 In fact, the incidence of colorectal cancer decreased at a rate of approximately 3% per year or greater between 2003 and 2012.
+The incidence rate for colorectal cancer reported by the CDC for 2011 is 40.0 per 100,000 persons.3 In addition, mortality from colorectal cancer decreased by almost 35% from 1990 to 2007,4 and is currently down by about 50% from peak mortality rates.
+These improvements in incidence of and mortality from colorectal cancer are thought to be a result of cancer prevention and earlier diagnoses through screening and of better treatment modalities.

-Despite the observed improvements in the overall colorectal cancer incidence rate, a retrospective cohort study of the SEER CRC registry found that the incidence of colorectal cancer in patients younger than 50 years has been increasing.
-The authors estimate that the incidence rates for colon and rectal cancers will increase by 90.0% and 124.2%, respectively, for patients 20 to 34 years by 2030.
+Despite the observed improvements in the overall colorectal cancer incidence rate, a retrospective cohort study of the SEER CRC registry found that the incidence of colorectal cancer in patients younger than 50 years has been increasing.5 The authors estimate that the incidence rates for colon and rectal cancers will increase by 90.0% and 124.2%, respectively, for patients 20 to 34 years by 2030.
 The cause of this trend is currently unknown.